plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Steerable_Pyramid.md

 (ps-steer-pyr)=
 # Steerable Pyramid

-This tutorial walks through the basic features of the torch implementation of the Steerable Pyramid included in `plenoptic`, {class}`~plenoptic.model_components.SteerablePyramidFreq`, and as such describes some basic signal processing that may be useful when building models that process images.
+This tutorial walks through the basic features of the torch implementation of the Steerable Pyramid included in `plenoptic`, {class}`~plenoptic.process.SteerablePyramidFreq`, and as such describes some basic signal processing that may be useful when building models that process images.
 We use the steerable pyramid construction in the frequency domain, which provides perfect reconstruction (as long as the input has an even height and width, i.e., `256x256` not `255x255`) and allows for any number of orientation bands.
 For more details on steerable pyramids and how they are built, see the [pyrtools tutorial](inv:pyrtools:std:doc#tutorials/03_steerable_pyramids).

 Here we will specifically focus on the specifics of the torch version and how it may be used in concert with other differentiable torch models.